 Psychology Undergraduate Research Experience (PURE)

-Last Day for Fall 2013 PURE Requirement Completion - November 22 at 4:30 pm
+Last Day for Spring 2014 PURE Requirement Completion - Friday, April 18th at 4:30 pm

 Student Information - IMPORTANT!!!
 READ CAREFULLY

 In general education psychology courses (PSY 100, 221, 250, 251) you will be learning about many factors that interact to influence thinking and behavior.
 Just as in other scientific disciplines such as biology, chemistry, and physics, knowledge in psychology is obtained by conducting carefully designed studies or experiments.
 Much of what you will be learning in this class represents the findings of previous psychological research.
 To enhance your knowledge of research and methodology, and its relevance in the critical thinking process, we offer students the opportunity to participate in research in your general education psychology course.
 All 100- and 200- level general education psychology courses require a research component for which you will receive course credit.
 If you do not complete the research experience requirement, you will receive an incomplete in the course.